chadymorra/chadymorra.github.io/index.md

 # Installation

-- Download arch linux installation image from [here](https://archlinux.org/download/)
+1. Download arch linux installation image from [here](https://archlinux.org/download/)

-- Verify signature
+2. Verify signature
 `gpg --keyserver-options auto-key-retrieve --verify archlinux-_version_-x86_64.iso.sig`

-- Prepare an installation media
+3. Prepare an installation media

-- Boot into the live enviroment
+4. Boot into the live enviroment

-- OPTIONAL:

-personally i like to ssh into the device because it allows me to do the installation  & read documentation from the same workstation, i can also copy and paste into it from my clipboard, zoom in, etc.. sshd should be enabled and started but otherwise you can use:
+- OPTIONAL: connect using ssh to be able to read & install from one single workstation also be able to copy paste commands.
   - `systemctl start sshd` to start the ssh daemon.
   - `ip a s` to take note of the device's ip address.
   - `passwd` to reset root's password.
   - `ssh root@ip` ssh into it.

-- Set the keyboard layout:
+5. Set the keyboard layout:

 `loadkeys us`

-- verify that we have booted into UEFI mode
+6. verify that we have booted into UEFI mode

 `ls /sys/firmware/efi/efivars`

--> Update the system clock
+7. Update the system clock
 `timedatectl set-ntp true`

--> Make sure you have internet access
+8. Make sure you have internet access

 `ping archlinux.org`

--> Let's first start by securely wiping our device:
+9. Let's first start by securely wiping our device:

 `cryptsetup open --type plain -d /dev/urandom /dev/<block-device> to_be_wiped`

--> You can verify that it exists:
+10. You can verify that it exists:

 ```
  lsblk